pugjs/pug/Readme.md

        <body><p>Woah! jade <em>and</em> markdown, very <strong>cool</strong> we can even link to <a href="http://google.com">stuff</a></p></body>

-Filters may also manipulate the parse tree.
-For example perhaps I want to bake conditionals right into jade, we could do so with a filter named _conditionals_.
-Typically filters work on text blocks, however by passing a regular block our filter can do anything it wants with the tags nested within it.

-    body
-      conditionals:
-        if role == 'admin'
-          p You are amazing
-        else
-          p Not so amazing

-Not that we no longer prefix with "-" for these code blocks.
-Examples of how to manipulate the parse tree can be found at _./examples/conditionals.js_ and _./examples/model.js_, basically we subclass and re-implement visitor methods as needed.
-There are several interesting use-cases for this functionality above what was shown above such as transparently aggregating / compressing assets to reduce the number of HTTP requests, transparent record error reporting, and more.

 ## Code

 Jade currently supports three classifications of executable code.
 The first